 About Brian M. Spangler

-Brian Spangler is an associate in the Real Estate practice.
-He advises private equity firms, real estate investment trusts (REITS), developers and financial institutions, high-net-worth individuals and institutional investors in an array of commercial real estate transactions, including acquisitions, dispositions, joint ventures and preferred equity investments, development, financing, long-term ground leases, and space leases (with particular experience in industrial and Class A office leases).
-Brian's practice includes a broad range of real estate asset classes, including industrial warehouse and distribution centers, data centers, office towers, hotels, multifamily projects and retail centers.
+Brian Spangler advises real estate developers, investors, and operators in an array of commercial real estate transactions, including acquisitions, dispositions, joint ventures and preferred equity investments, development, financing, long-term ground leases, and space leases (with particular experience in industrial and Class A office leases).
+Brian's practice includes a broad range of real estate asset classes, including industrial warehouse and distribution centers, data centers, office buildings, hotels, multifamily projects and retail centers.

-In addition to his corporate real estate clients, Brian also represents community, education and philanthropic organizations in real estate and corporate matters on a pro bono basis.
+In addition to his corporate real estate clients, Brian also represents community, educational and philanthropic organizations in real estate matters on a pro bono basis.
 Brian is also an active member of the Chicago chapter of the Urban Land Institute.

 - Real estate